How use PHP sessions in cPanel Print

 • 0

 PHP sessions allow you to store user information on the server for later use, offering a secure and convenient way to manage state between page requests.
-Below, we'll walk you through the process of setting up PHP sessions in a cPanel environment.
+Sessions are especially useful for maintaining user data across multiple pages, such as login information, shopping cart items, or user preferences.

 Prerequisites

-• Access to your cPanel account
+• Access to your cPanel account.

-• Familiarity with PHP and File Management
+• Basic familiarity with PHP and File Management.

 Steps to Follow